Networking in simple terms means exchanging information to build a professional relationship.

 Thanks and regards

-How Do I Ask for a Job Network?
+How Do I Ask for the Job Network?

 The simple methods that can be followed to ask for a job network are: